Chiquis y las últimas 5 fotos que han revolucionado en Instagram

-Chiquis (@chiquis) publicó en las últimas horas varios posts en su cuenta de Instagram que causaron un gran éxito entre sus fans.
-Los 5 posteos de historias y fotografías, sumaron más de 296.013 de interacciones entre sus followers.
+Chiquis (@chiquis) publicó en las últimas horas una serie de publicaciones en su popular cuenta de Instagramque nos están dando mucho de qué hablar.
+Los 5 posteos de historias y fotografías, provocaron más de 315.741 de interacciones entre sus aficionados.

 Again, we may not have it all together, but together we have it all.
 I know life has been hard, and many people have disappointed you, but one thing you can count on for sure, is the love and passion my heart has for each of you.
 Since I can remember your well being has been a priority in my life, and it will continue to be..because I care, because it’s my duty as your older sister, and because that’s the promise I made to momma.
 I know momma isn’t here with us, but I know she’s guiding us and wants the best for us.
 We WILL be ok, no matter what.
 That’s how we were built, and that’s how we will stand #FirmeYSinTemor!
 Don’t let other people’s opinion of you, especially those who don’t truly know you, or have cared enough for the past 9 years to simply ask, “How are YOU?
 Did you eat today?”, affect your heart, or change the direction of the mission you were set out to conquer!
 You may not have your mom or dad here, BUT.. you have a sister who is willing to do ANYTHING to make sure your heart, mind and soul are always ok.
 Always!
 No matter what or who!
 I got you.
 And if I don’t know a way, I will figure it out just the way she taught me.
 That’s my promise to you.
 You guys are GREAT fucking kids, with BEAUTIFUL hearts who only want the best for anyone you encounter.
 You’re my heroes!!
 With all you’ve been through you could have been lost souls, but instead you guys have become adults I admire.
 You’re stronger and wiser than a lot of people I know, and I’m proud to say I helped raise you.
 Everything will be ok..
 I know it.
 Simply, because when you do things with good intentions, God always has your back. #ConDiosTodoSinElNada Always remember mommas words..
 “You’re MY gottdam kids!” 🤍 Momma, the plan we had is still at work, and I know you’re helping and guiding me from where you are.
 Thank you!
 I see it and I feel it, daily.
 You are my rock, and now the wind beneath MY wings.
 I miss you, so much.